|Early Spring Date:||April 28|

-Bay-breasted Warblers are one of the most sought-after species at Monticello Park.
+Spring: Bay-breasted Warblers are one of the most sought-after species at Monticello Park.
 They are usually uncommon.
 In 2012, the only sightings during the spring (two birds) were on May 12.
-But in 2017, they were seen on twelve different days.
-The first ones were seen on April 29 (the earliest spring date in 13 years), and there was a good chance of seeing one during the third week in May.
+But in the spring of 2018, 47 were recorded.
+They most commonly pass through during the second and third weeks in May.

 Where to See Them in the Park

 Bay-breasted Warblers usually stay high in the canopy.
 Their song is high-pitched and can be difficult to hear.
 In 2017, they came down lower where they could be seen more easily; not many cankerworms were around, and songbirds had to seek alternative food sources closer to the ground.
 Bay-breasted Warblers sometimes go into the creek to bathe and drink.

 The male Bay-breasted Warbler is a striking bird.
 The cap, breast, and flanks are chestnut.
 The face and cheeks are black, and the side of the neck has a large buffy patch.
 The male has two white wingbars, and the back has black and gray streaks.

 No other warbler who visits Monticello has a rufous cap.
 If you can see only the underside and the chestnut flanks, which often happens when birds are high in the trees, you might confuse a Bay-breasted with a Chestnut-sided Warbler.
 There is much more chestnut on the flanks of the Bay-breasted, and the Chestnut-sided does not have chestnut on the throat.
 The underparts of the Chestnut-sided are white, while the undersides of the Bay-breasted are tan.
 The back of the Bay-breasted is dark, while the back of the Chestnut-sided has a greenish-yellow tinge.
 The Bay-breasted is one of the larger warblers and looks a little bigger and bulkier.
 Bay-breasted Warblers generally are seen higher in the trees than the Chestnut-sided.